 ECSS-Q-ST-70-60_1390317

-Dielectric constant and loss tangent of RF materials shall be measured on specific coupons in conformance with test method 2.5.5.2a of IPC-TM-650.
+Dielectric constant and loss tangent at 1 MHz should be measured on specific coupons in conformance with test method 2.5.5.2a of IPC-TM-650.

 ECSS-Q-ST-70-60_1390318

 The measurement method for dielectric constant and loss tangent shall be specified by the procurement authority in the PCB definition dossier.